Skip to Content

 How to Get People to Care About Cybersecurity

-In a world where 90% of cyber attacks utilize social engineering to exploit human weakness and bring about errors in judgment, it makes sense that beefing up the security skills of computer users would decrease cyber criminal success.
+Given the fact that 68% of data breaches stem from human error or misjudgment, it’s clear than enhancing the security skills of computer users could significantly reduce the success of cyber criminals.
 Secure behavior can be taught yet many organizations still struggle with getting everyone to understand their responsibility for security.
 This has executives who are tasked with managing cyber risk asking themselves – how can we get people to care more about cybersecurity?

 Can you really make someone care about anything?
 How do you get your kids to care about doing their homework?
 How do you get people to care about driving safely?
 How do you get people to care about exercising or eating healthy?
 Ultimately, you don’t have the power to make people care, but you can create an environment that not only teaches but reinforces and rewards the behaviors you want.